Disability Discrimination in the Workplace – Americans With Disabilities Act (ADA) Laws

-Only qualified individuals with disabilities are protected by the ADA.
+Only qualified individuals with disabilities are protected under federal law by the ADA.
 A qualified worker with a disability is someone who is able to perform the essential duties of the job, with or without a reasonable accommodation by the employer.
 The essential duties of the job are those tasks that are fundamental to the position.

 Under the ADA, an employer may be required to provide a reasonable accommodation to enable an otherwise qualified disabled employee to perform the essential functions of his or her position.
 A reasonable accommodation is an adjustment or modification to an employee’s job requirements, responsibilities or working conditions that allows the employee to do the job.
 The employer’s duty to provide a reasonable accommodation is triggered once the employee makes a request for one.
 Both the employer and employee must engage in an interactive process to explore potential accommodations necessary to accommodate an employee’s disability.